Hoverbear/heroku-buildpack-rust/README.md

 git push heroku master
 ```

 Heroku should then build your application.
-Finally, start your application's `web` dyno with:
+Finally, you *may* need to start your
+application's `web` dyno with:

 ```bash
 heroku ps:scale web=1